igr/ether/README.md

 # **`Ether`** ♒️ & **`Matter`** ⚛️

-Welcome to Event Drive thought experiment ended up as a small engine.
+Welcome to Event Drive thought experiment ended up as a blueprint for a small engine.

 ⚠️ This is `Either<Stupid, Great>`, still can't figure.
 Built in 3 days time.

 Frankly, there is nothing new here; but I didn't see this exact combination of ideas in the wild. 🤷‍♂️

+The premise:

+> We can build distributed, scalable event-driven app with only **4** abstractions: `Pipe`, `Event`, `Realm`, `Ether`.
+If we add fifth: `Matter`, we can achieve a pure business logic.

+Every app is an event-driven app.

 ## Pipes 🌊